decred/vspd/docs/deployment.md

 ## Front-end Server

 The front-end server is where vspd will be running.
-The port vspd is listening on (default `3000`) should be available for clients to reach over the internet.
-This port is used for both the API, and for serving the HTML front end.
+A webserver (eg. nginx) should be configured with SSL and used to proxy requests from the internet to vspd.

 1. Start an instance of dcrd on this server with transaction index enabled (`--txindex`). dcrd is used for fishing ticket details out of the chain, for